kpchi/hackaguide/Pre-Planning/Wifi.md

 		- Are the ethernet ports on the same IP segment as WiFi?
 		- Where are the ethernet ports located?

+- How long till the failover is available?
+	- How do you communicate to attendees the downtime.
+	- What do attendees have to do to conenct to the failover.

 ---
 On-Site Support